Thais set to win F&N battle after Overseas Union bows out

 SINGAPORE Thailand's third-richest man is set to take control of Fraser and Neave Ltd (F&N) in Southeast Asia's biggest-ever acquisition after a group led by an Indonesian tycoon bowed out of a two-month bidding war for the Singapore drinks and property company.

 The group led by Stephen Riady's Overseas Union Enterprise Ltd (OVES.SI) threw in the towel on Monday after Thailand's TCC Assets Ltd, headed by billionaire Charoen Sirivadhanabhakdi, raised its takeover offer for F&N (FRNM.SI).
-At stake is F&N's real estate portfolio worth more than S$8 billion ($6.52 billion) and soft drinks, dairy and publishing businesses.
+At stake is F&N's real estate portfolio worth more than S$8 billion (4.1 billion pounds) and soft drinks, dairy and publishing businesses.

 Charoen currently owns 42.5 percent of F&N, held through TCC Assets and Thai Beverage PCL (TBEV.SI).
-His S$9.55-a-share offer last week for F&N stock that he does not already own values the Singapore conglomerate at around S$13.75 billion ($11.2 billion).
+His S$9.55-a-share offer last week for F&N stock that he does not already own values the Singapore conglomerate at around S$13.75 billion.
 F&N shareholders have until early next month to accept or reject the offer.

 "Once its offer becomes unconditional, we are likely to see TCC move to integrate its F&B (food and beverage) operations with F&N's.
 In addition, it will also look to leverage F&N's regional and global property franchise," said Jit Soon Lim, Nomura's head of equity research for Southeast Asia.